 If a box or pallet does not contain exactly what is listed on the WRO, we will put a hold on your items and move the boxes/pallets to an on-hold receiving status.
 This creates an Unidentified Receiving Order (URO).
 We will notify you about the URO via email and ask that you create a new WRO for the order or resolve the discrepancy.
 This ensures minimal delay in processing your inventory and getting it on the shelves.

-What happens when you optimize your warehouse receiving?
+What happens when you optimise your warehouse receiving?

-Optimizing your warehouse receiving process is an investment that will set your fulfillment logistics strategy up for success.
-Since it’s the first step in the fulfillment process, a structured warehouse receiving process will help you properly manage inventory and make sure the right items and quantity of those items are available to be fulfilled.
+Optimising your warehouse receiving process is an investment that will set your fulfilment logistics strategy up for success.
+Since it’s the first step in the fulfilment process, a structured warehouse receiving process will help you properly manage inventory and make sure the right items and quantity of those items are available to be fulfiled.

-Here are just a few of the benefits you can expect when you optimize the warehouse receiving process.
+Here are just a few of the benefits you can expect when you optimise the warehouse receiving process.